ibm-cloud-docs/containers/cs_cluster_plan_network.md

 Before you create a VPC cluster for the first time, you must [create a VPC subnet ![External link icon](../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/vpc/provision/network) in each zone where you want to deploy worker nodes.
 A VPC subnet is a specified private IP address range (CIDR block) and configures a group of worker nodes and pods as if they are attached to the same physical wire.
 {: shortdesc}

-When you create a cluster, you can specify only one existing VPC subnet for each zone.
+When you create a cluster, you specify an existing VPC subnet for each zone.
 Each worker node that you add in a cluster is deployed with a private IP address from the VPC subnet in that zone.
 For a list of IP address ranges per VPC zone, see [VPC default address prefixes](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-working-with-ip-address-ranges-address-prefixes-regions-and-subnets#default-vpc-address-prefixes).
 After the worker node is provisioned, the worker node IP address persists after a `reboot` operation, but the worker node IP address changes after `replace` and `update` operations.

 Subnets provide a channel for connectivity among the worker nodes within the cluster.
 Additionally, any system that is connected to any of the private subnets in the same VPC can communicate with workers.
 For example, all subnets in one VPC can communicate through private layer 3 routing with a built-in VPC router.
 If you have multiple clusters that must communicate with each other, you can create the clusters in the same VPC.
 However, if your clusters do not need to communicate, you can achieve better network segmentation by creating the clusters in separate VPCs.
 You can also create [access control lists (ACLs)](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-setting-up-network-acls) for your VPC subnets to mediate traffic on the private network.
 ACLs consist of inbound and outbound rules that define which ingress and egress is permitted for each VPC subnet.